gdouglas7/zebra-unicorn-app/README.md

 ### How to access the apps locally:
 Vote, [here](http://localhost:8080/api/swagger-ui.html).
 Result, [here](http://localhost:8081/api/swagger-ui.html).
-Visualizer, an interface for look the docker nodes in Docker Swarm is provided [here](http://localhost:8083)
+Visualizer, an interface for looking the docker nodes in Docker Swarm is provided [here](http://localhost:8083)